-Covered Medicare Part B services include:

-- Pneumonia vaccine(s) The first Pneumonia vaccine is covered at any time.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) immunizations Covered Medicare Part B services include: Pneumonia vaccine(s) - The first Pneumonia vaccine is covered at any time.
 An additional vaccine is covered if it's given one year (or later) after the first vaccination.
-Talk with your doctor or other health care provider to see if you need one or both of the pneumococcal immunizations. - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccines - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-There is no coinsurance. copayment, or deductible for the pneumonia, influenza.
-Hepatitis B. and COVID-19 vaccines.

-50% of the total allowed amount for each Medicare covered pneumonia, influenza, and Hepatitis B vaccines, when using your POS benefit.
+Talk with your doctor or other health care provider to see if you need one or both of the pneumococcal immunizations.
+Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+For the best benefit, these vaccines should be received at an in-network pharmacy.
+Please note: a separate cost sharing may apply if additional services are provided There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+30% of the total allowed amount for each Medicare-covered pneumonia, influenza, and Hepatitis B vaccines, when using your POS benefit.
 There is no coinsurance for COVID-19 vaccines.